 A remedial program will provide information in smaller, one to one opportunities for students.

 While a mainstream class may have 20 to 30 students in it, removal from that class to go into a remedial course will give them more tailored student-focused opportunities.

 Lack of support for teachers

 Kasran, Toran and Amin (2012) published a scholarly article highlighting the lack of support provided for remedial education teachers.
 Overburdened workloads, lack of resources and insufficient learning environments are often faced by teachers.
-This may be because remedial education requires significant and targeted time and resources above and beyond what is normally provided in mainstream classrooms.
+This may be because RE requires significant and targeted time and resources above and beyond what is normally provided in mainstream classrooms.

 Once a remedial program has ended, students are often returned to mainstream classrooms.
 However, once intensive interventions are removed, students may begin to struggle once more.

 A strong remedial program would provide students with not only knowledge but learning and study strategies that are used well after the intervention has ended.